 - Developing Modern Languages Specialist Subject Knowledge

-You’ll have the opportunity to develop your subject teaching in a stimulating way, using different methodologies and new technologies to inspire and engage young people.
-We’ll help develop your understanding of the Modern Languages curriculum; how learners make progress in Modern Languages; planning and curriculum development in Modern Languages; examination requirements and inclusion issues in Modern Languages.
+You’ll have the opportunity to develop your subject teaching in a stimulating way, using different methodologies and to inspire and engage young people.
+We’ll help develop your understanding of the Modern Languages curriculum; how learners make progress in Modern Languages; planning and curriculum development; examination requirements and inclusion issues in Modern Languages, as well as auditing and developing subject specific knowledge to support effective Modern Languages teaching.

 - Supporting Learning and Progress in the Secondary School